Robert-Tyssen/bark-chat-server-nodejs/README.md

 This repository is still very much a work in progress and will be updated regularly.
 I'm working on this as a portfolio project to highlight my skills as a back-end developer and learn some new tools and technologies throughout the development cycle.

-This repository provides a simple Node.js server to expose API requests for core functionality such as authentication and messaging.
-It will take inspiration from popular real-time chat apps such as WhatsApp or Discord.
+This repository is the backend implementation for a realtime chat application I am calling 'Bark' (I love dogs).
+The project will be built using the MERN stack, utilizing MongoDB as the persistence layer, and Node.js / Express to handle API requests.
+The application will draw inspiration from other popular chat applications (e.g. WhatsApp, Facebook Messenger), and implement basic functionality such as contact lists, direct / group messaging, and realtime updates to the client.

+Feel free to clone this repo and make modifications!
+You'll need a MongoDB connection - I recommend MongoDB Atlas, but on-premise installations work too.

 ## Built With
+- **Authentication**: JSON Web Tokens
 - **Runtime**: Node.js
 - **Routing and API**: Express
-- **Database**: Mongo DB Community Edition
+- **Database**: Mongo DB Atlas
-- **Authentication**: JSON Web Token

 ## Installation
 1. Clone the repository